riplaboratory/Kanaloa/Tutorials/SensorCalibration/RSX-UM7_intertialMeasurementUnit/README.md

 ![UM7 coordinate system](Images/IMG_20190716_193401.jpg)

-Using the Redshift Serial Interface software, we have confirmed
+Using the Redshift Serial Interface software, we have confirmed that this coordinate system is consistent for the accelerometer, rate gyroscope, and fused output.

+Unfortunately, at the time of writing (2019/07/16), the [`um7` ROS package](http://wiki.ros.org/um7) adopts a different coordinate system, and does so in an inconsistent manner.